 My advice would be to avoid misleading advertising.
 It’s a smarter strategy for the long run.
 Even though it might initially result in more users, it ultimately causes player dissatisfaction and poor user retention.

-The reason why Rise of Kingdoms ads are so effective is that they’re created based on specific player interests.
+The reason why Rise of Kingdoms ads are so effective is that they’re created based on specific player motivations.

 You can’t simply target strategy gamers as a whole.
 The key is to speak to different types of strategy gamers and their unique motivations for playing.